amitkaps/proposals/serverless_communication.md

 5. Client-server communication (Examples and ways to achieve them)
 6. Closing thoughts

 This will be more of a "how-to" talk.
 While the concepts are introduced, the focus will be more on how these are achieved using Python and on cloud.
+A significant amount of time will be on using REST, GraphQL and gRPC in Python.

 **Requirements**
 Some knowledge of cloud computing helps.
 Going through Martin Fowler's blog will definitely be helpful: https://martinfowler.com/articles/serverless.html